 Cats can easily find a cozy couch or chair to rest in.
-But, if you have dogs, make sure that they have a soft rug or dog bed somewhere in the house to lie down on.
+But, if you have dogs, make sure that they have soft area rugs or a dog bed somewhere in the house for them to lie down on.

-And if you live somewhere that gets cold in the winter, you may also want to consider installing a radiant heating system underneath your tile or stone flooring.
+And if you live somewhere that gets cold in the winter, you may also want to consider installing a radiant underfloor heating system.
 Radiant heating will add warmth for both you and your pet.

-Tile and stone are definitely top picks in flooring if you want to preserve your floors and allow pets inside.
-However, they are not the most comfortable for your pets, so make sure to add softness and warmth to them.
+Tile and stone flooring is definitely our top picks if you are looking for the best scratch-resistant flooring that is also waterproof.
+However, they are not the most comfortable for your pets, so make sure to add softness and warmth for them.

-What does this mean?
-If your pet has an accident on the floor, it is less likely to lead to the growth of bacteria, mold, and other harmful allergens.
+What does that mean?
+If your pet has an accident on the floor, microbial flooring is less likely to develop bacterial growth, mold, or other harmful allergens.

 So, while you want to clean it up quickly, if you don’t discover the accident right away, you can still remove it safely.

 Another benefit of cork is that it absorbs sound.
-If you love your pet but are not a fan of the sound of it trapesing noisily through your house, cork is a good option.
+If you love your pet, but you are not a fan of the sound of feet as it traipses noisily through your house, cork is a good option.

 Cork is also scratch-resistant.
-However, this doesn’t mean it won’t scratch, and keeping your pet’s nails trimmed is still a good idea.
+However, this doesn’t mean it won’t scratch.
+Keeping your pet’s nails trimmed is still a good idea.

 Choose a lighter shade of cork flooring to minimize the look of scratch marks.
 And make sure to finish it with a tough, scratch-resistant finishing product.

-While cork flooring is not entirely “pet-proof”, it is an option that provides a natural warmth similar to hardwood flooring, yet resists some of the elements that other floors are vulnerable to when it comes to pets.
+While cork flooring is not entirely “pet-proof”, it is an option that provides a natural warmth similar to hardwood flooring, yet it is more resistant to many pet-related flooring challenges.

-Just make sure to choose the right bamboo flooring.
-Not all bamboo is created equal.
+Just make sure to choose the right bamboo flooring as not all bamboo is created equal.